data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/How-to-use-Gorilla.md

 #### Local Inference: WebUI and Quantized Models
-To facilitate the local execution of Gorilla, the Gorilla Team have introduced quantized versions of the llama, falcon, and mpt-based models.
+To facilitate the local execution of Gorilla, the Gorilla Team has introduced quantized versions of the llama, falcon, and mpt-based models.
 For a streamlined local experience with a user-friendly interface, the text-generation-webui is the most convenient option.
 - **Cloning the Text Generation Web UI Repository**: Begin by cloning the text-generation-webui repository from GitHub to your local machine.
 ```
 git clone https://github.com/oobabooga/text-generation-webui.git